 If left untreated, it’s possible for your symptoms to become so severe that you find yourself unable to live your life as normal.
 They can actually develop into a long-term disability — and prevent you from working.

 In many cases, mental health problems are not something that can be predicted.
 As is the case with most disabilities, there is only so much a person can do to protect themselves.
 One of the best ways to do this is to protect your income.

 If you are experiencing mental health issues and are forced to take a leave of absence from work, the last thing you want to do is worry about money.
 Since most of your expenses will continue during a time of disability, it is vitally important that you have a plan that covers those commitments.

 As a member of the FICPA, you have access to unique member pricing on Long-Term Disability insurance.
-To learn more, receive an instant quote or to apply, please visit us at ficpa.memberbenefits.com/long-term-disability/ and receive peace of mind today.
+Receive an instant quote, or apply, to start receiving peace of mind today.